Best Woods For Fireplace

 While seasoning your wood is usually recommended, you can actually burn cedar unseasoned, making it easy to use in a pinch.

-It’s easy to start a fire with pine, but it’s actually not recommended to burn it in your house.
+It’s easy to start a fire with pine, but it’s actually not one of the woods recommended for fireplaces.
 That’s because of their resin content, which can be dangerous to inhale when burned.
 If you need a good wood for an outdoor fire, however, pine is a great choice.